La Chapelle de la Mission Haut-Brion Pessac-Léognan 2019 - Second vin

 About the estate:

-Separated from Château Haut-Brion only by the RN 250 road and united with it since 1983 as part of the Clarence Dillon estates, this cru stands out for its history.
-This history is linked to the powerful Lestonnac family until 1682, then, until the Revolution, to the Lazarist Fathers of Saint-Vincent, who recognized the remarkable qualities of its gravelly terroir, now planted with 29 hectares of vines, including 3.6 hectares of white grapes.
+Separated from Château Haut-Brion only by Route Nationale 250 and united with it since 1983 as part of the Clarence Dillon estates, this vineyard stands out for its history.
+This history is linked to the powerful de Lestonnac family until 1682, and then, until the Revolution, to the Lazarist Fathers of Saint-Vincent, who recognized the remarkable qualities of its gravelly terroir, now planted with 29 hectares of vines, including 3.6 hectares of white grapes.

 Robert Parker - Wine Advocate